Volume of world trade in goods. Reviews of foreign trade. Theories of international trade

 • GATS (General Agreement on Trade in Services);

-The regional level of international trade in services is regulated within the framework of economic integration groupings, in which restrictions on mutual trade in services are lifted (as, for example, in the EU) and restrictions on such trade with third countries may be introduced.
+The regional level of international trade in services is regulated within the framework of economic integration groupings, in which restrictions on mutual trade in services are lifted (as, for example, in the EU) and restrictions on such trade with third countries can be introduced.

-Source - World economy: textbook / E.G. Guzhva, M.I.
+Source - World Economy: textbook / E.G. Guzhva, M.I.
 Lesnaya, A.V.
-Kondratiev, A.N.
-Egorov; SPbGASU. - St. Petersburg, 2009. - 116 p.
+Kondratyev, A.N.
+Egorov; SPbGASU. – St. Petersburg, 2009. – 116 p.

 • trade balance;